Pistol Bags

 Stag AR-15 Charging Handle

-The biggest reason I would change the changing handle is, I like to keep all my charging handles relatively the same.
+The biggest reason I would change the changing handle is that I like to keep all my charging handles relatively the same.

 Rail System / Handguard